-Secondly, after abstracting the judgment, the judgment creditor can find non-exempt personal or real property in a specific county in Texas and request a writ of execution from the county clerk.
+After abstracting the judgment, the judgment creditor can find non-exempt personal or real property in a specific county in Texas and request a writ of execution from the county clerk.
 The clerk of the county will then send a writ to the judgment creditor.
-This writ can be sent to a constable or sheriff in the county who will then physically go to the location of the property who will then levy and sell the property on the first Tuesday of the month along with the other foreclosure sales.
+This writ can be sent to a constable or sheriff in the county who will then physically go to the location of the property, then levy and sell the property on the first Tuesday of the month along with the other foreclosure sales.

 - Writ of Garnishment

-Thirdly, along with abstracting the judgment in a county and executing a writ on property, a judgment creditor can collect on the judgment by freezing and taking assets found in a debtor’s bank account by executing a writ of garnishment.
-This allows a creditor to demand a bank turnover any assets found in its customers’ account to partially or totally satisfy the judgment.
+Along with abstracting the judgment in a county and executing a writ on the property, a judgment creditor can collect on the judgment by freezing and taking assets found in a debtor’s bank account by executing a writ of garnishment.
+This allows a creditor to demand a bank turnover of any assets found in its customers’ accounts to partially or totally satisfy the judgment.

 - Turnover Order

-Fourthly, the most extraordinary of collection methods is to ask a court to appoint a receiver.
-This receiver will use its court appointed power to find and turnover assets to the creditor where such assets are unattainable through normal collection means.
+The most extraordinary of collection methods is to ask a court to appoint a receiver.
+This receiver will use its court-appointed power to find and turn over assets to the creditor where such assets are unattainable through normal collection means.
 This is the most powerful option, yet the rarest due to its power.

 These four methods provide effective ways for judgment creditors to collect on their money judgments.
 As with many areas of the law, an attorney can be an excellent and sometimes necessary asset in navigating these processes.
 If you need help collecting a judgment, contact us today and our attorneys will be happy to help.